lujke324/lujke324/README.md

-This is a repo containing course work towards a degree in Computer Engineering at Virginia Tech.
+This is an account containing course work towards a degree in Computer Engineering at Virginia Tech.